adichand/AITAJudge/inference/README.md

 ## Option 2: pip
 1) Install Chrome if it isn't already on your machine

-2) Install ffmpeg if it isn't already on your machine (Linux and Mac probably already have it)
+2) Install ffmpeg if it isn't already on your machine (Linux probably already has it)

 3) Run the following command
 ```sh